 Join us on the hill, early in the season, for a day of familiarization as you Ski With A Patroller.
 We’ll pair you up with one of our patrollers and give you a first hand look into a day in the life of patrolling.

 New Patroller Training Cycle

 It takes commitment and training to become a Bogus Basin Ski Patroller.
-There are only two entry points into our new patroller training program.
+While we do accept applications year round, there are only two entry points into our new patroller training program.